luord/luord.github.io/content/Engineering/stories.md

 : Create a view[^web] that allows the user to submit this data to the adapter.[^server]

 Create User from third party
-: Create an interface adapter that gathers data (including email) about an user sent from third parties[^dance], without polluting the business rules or the entities with data or steps specific to any third party.
-It passes this data to the create user Use Case and submits the returned model to the database repository.
+: Create an interface adapter that gathers data (including email) about an user sent from third parties[^dance].
+It passes this data to the create user Use Case and submits the returned model to the database repository.[^clean]

 : This use case creates an instance of the User domain model using this data and returns it to the adapter.